ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ### Class definition (class statement)

-Python is an object oriented programming language.
+Python is an object-oriented programming language.
 Almost everything in Python is an object, with its properties and methods.
-A Class is like an object constructor, or a "blueprint" for creating objects.
+A Class is like an object constructor or a "blueprint" for creating objects.

 ```{seealso}
 - https://docs.python.org/3/tutorial/classes.html
 ```

-Class definitions, like function definitions (def statements) must be executed before they have any effect.
+Class definitions, like function definitions (`def` statement) must be executed before they have any effect.
 (You could conceivably place a class definition in a branch of an if statement, or inside a function.)

 ```{code-cell}
 class GreetingClass: